-The world-leading policy blueprint is endorsed by more than 50 health experts across the country, and calls for new and inclusive policy proposals to support self-care and improve health — for all Australians.
-Watch the virtual launch of the Self-care for health: a national policy blueprint .
+The world-leading policy blueprint is endorsed by more than 50 health experts across the country, and calls for new and inclusive policy proposals to support self-care and improve health — for all Australians. .

 The term ‘self-care’ implies a focus on the actions of individuals, but the underlying drivers of self-care and health-supporting behaviour are complex and include environmental, economic and social factors that sit beyond the individual.

 Between 2017 and 2018, Australia spent $185.4 billion on health – more than $7,485 per person – and that figure is projected to rise.
 Yet the economic modelling reveals the cost-saving potential of self-care in Australia to be between $1,300-$7,515 per hospital patient, per year.

 In rural, socioeconomically disadvantaged and vulnerable communities, health status and health outcomes are starkly different to those in well-resourced communities.
 The policy blueprint offers achievable strategies to redress these disparities.